jaybeeuu/jaybeeuu-dev/packages/posts/src/valuable-tests/valuable-tests.md

-there are some tests that are obviously worth carrying, they take little or no setup, they are simple to write, simple to read and take pearly any time to run. e.g. tests exercising functional code can often fall into this category, the ins and outs are all you need, there's no pesky side effects or secondary data sources to setup.
+there are some tests that are obviously worth carrying, they take little or no setup, they are simple to write, simple to read and take barely any time to run.
+For example, tests exercising functional code can often fall into this category, the ins and outs are all you need, there's no pesky side effects or secondary data sources to setup.
 Definitely worthwhile.
 Other tests might be more complicated, but test a core bit of delicate legacy functionality.
-The kind of code that is hard to change, easy to break, and might not be obvious when it is, but also vital to the use of your system.
+The kind of code that is hard to change, easy to break, and that might not be obvious when it is, but also vital to the use of your system.
 You can't say no to a gold bar.
 Bring 'em along (but not too many).

 Those delicate,
-flakey,
+flaky,
 ponderously slow tests tests that you spend hours preening, pampering and coaxing to pass, and only cover 50% of code you are actively replacing and never make changes to?
 No one likes to hang a sack of pennies round their neck on a marathon.

-## What is Value?
+## Where is the Value?

 Hopefully the Weight of a test is an easy thing to grasp.
 If not exactly measurable you should have a feel for what I'm getting at.